 If you start fasting, you need to know that it will be highly different compared to your everyday diet.

 In other words, you need to eat balanced meals and not overeat.
-Moreover, if you have diabetes and you are fasting, try to eat more foods that have low glycemic index.
+Moreover, if you have diabetes and you are fasting, try to eat more foods that have a low glycemic index.

-Such examples are chapattis, basmati rice, dhal and pitta bread.
+Such examples are chapattis, basmati rice, dhal, and pitta bread.
 Try eating these foods before you decide on fasting and make sure you don’t starve your body.
 Besides these foods can make you feel full and keep your blood glucose levels balanced.